raravena80/ferrium/IMPLEMENTATION_STATUS.md

 ## 🚀 **Ready for Production Use**

-Ferrite is now suitable for:
+Ferrium is now suitable for:
 - **🏢 Enterprise Deployments**: Configuration management, monitoring, compliance
 - **☁️ Cloud-Native Environments**: Kubernetes, service mesh, microservices with auto-join
 - **🔧 High-Performance Systems**: Tunable for throughput or latency requirements